 Until tenure is granted, the College may choose not to renew a faculty member's appointment with due notice.

+If the faculty member is not to be renewed, the College will notify him or her according to the schedule described in Section 2.252 (“Renewal Letters of Agreement; Reviews of Untenured Faculty”).
+Non-tenured faculty members may appeal non-renewal decisions through the appeals process (see 2.610 “Appeals for Review, Tenure, and Promotion”).

 In general, a newly-appointed faculty member can expect at least two letters of agreement.
 If the faculty member is not to be renewed within the first two years of employment, the College will notify him or her on or before March 1 of intent not to renew during the first year and on or before December 15 during the second year.
 Non- tenured members who have been teaching full-time at Guilford College more than two years (except in those cases where dismissal for cause is the reason for termination) must receive one year's notice.
 Non-tenured faculty members may appeal non-renewal decisions through the "Appeals Process" (2.610).

 2.254 SALARY AND WAGE ADMINISTRATION POLICY